cyb0124/OCRemote/README.md

 ## Server and clients
 OCRemote includes a TCP server program written in C++ that needs be run outside the minecraft world.
 All decision-makings happen in the server.
 The computers in minecraft world merely execute the commands sent by the server.
 Multiple clients can connect to the same server, which allows parallelization of inventory manipulation operations.

+Note: it is safe to terminate the server at any time.
+However, it is not safe to shutdown the computer in minecraft while the server is running, as it may cause incomplete set of input items to be sent to machines.

 ## Bus
 OCRemote requires a shared inventory to move items around.
 This inventory is called as the "bus" in the source code.
 The bus can be implemented using EnderStorage's ender chests, or using ActuallyAdditions' item lasers.\
 ![Viewing inside the bus inventory](busDemo2.gif "Viewing inside the bus inventory")